defold/defold/editor/README_CURSIVE.md

 ## Configuring Cursive preferences

 Once the IntelliJ restarts, we should make some changes to the Cursive preferences to make it easier to work with.
-On the Welcome Screen, click the **Configure** button and choose **Plugins** from the dropdown menu and select the **Languages & Frameworks > Clojure** page.
+On the Welcome Screen, click the **Configure** button and choose **Preferences** from the dropdown menu and select the **Languages & Frameworks > Clojure** page.

 1. Enable **Rainbow parentheses**.
 This colors parentheses and brackets in the editor so it will be easier to distinguish between nested scopes.